 This article is based on how to handle directories in Python.
-Usually for reading and writing to the file does not require any kind of modules but for creation or handling of directories requires os module to get this you need to import os module to the program.
+Usually, for reading and writing to the file does not require any kind of modules but for creation or handling of directories requires an os module; to get this, you need to import the os module to the program.
 That is done as:

 Now let us see how to create a new directory in Python.
-To create a new directory Python provides mkdir() method.
-This function also throws error FileExistsError when the directory already exists and creating the same again
+To create a new directory, Python provides the mkdir() method.
+This function also throws the error FileExistsError when the directory already exists and creating the same again.

 Path: you need to provide the address or path to where to create the directory.

-The above example created the directory in the folder “Python” and this folder is in directory “Educba article” which is the current working directory.
-But if we want to create the above directory in the current working directory and if there is no “Python” folder in the directory “Educba article” then it will throw an error FileNotFoundError.
+The above example created the directory in the folder “Python”, and this folder is in the directory “Educba article”, which is the current working directory.
+But if we want to create the above directory in the current working directory and if there is no “Python” folder in the directory “Educba article”, then it will throw an error FileNotFoundError.

 Functions of Python Create Directory